 Enter your email and I'll send it directly to you!
 Plus, enjoy new recipes, entertaining tips, and a free surprise bonus!

-I had the chance to attend the Masters on Tuesday, and while the golf was incredible, one unexpected highlight was the new tomato pie being served at the concession stand numbers one and eight this year.
+I had the chance to attend the Masters last year, and while the golf was incredible, one unexpected highlight was the new tomato pie being served at the concession stand numbers one and eight this year.
 It came in a white box with “Tomato Pie” written in red and the Augusta National logo.
 Simple, classic, and so very Augusta.
 The pie itself was warm, creamy, tangy, and rich with the familar flavor of a Masters Pimento Cheese Sandwich.
 It was love at first bite.

 As soon as I got home, I knew I had to try to recreate it, for myself and especially for anyone who can’t make it to the tournament to get their own.
-These mini hand pies are my take on that Masters version.
+These mini tomato and pimento cheese hand pies are my take on that Masters version.
 They are filled with creamy pimento cheese and thick tomato basil marinara, wrapped in buttery puff pastry dough, and baked until golden and crisp.

-Here’s a quick overview of the key ingredients for this recipe.
+Here’s a quick overview of the key ingredients for this Masters tomato pie recipe.
 For the full list of ingredients and exact measurements, be sure to check the recipe card at the bottom of this post.

 A flat lay showing a bowl of Masters Pimento Cheese, a package of Pepperidge Farm Puff Pastry Sheets, a bowl of marinara sauce, a single egg, and a dumpling press.